 They may also have emesis, really upset your stomach.

-I know I don't like taking opioids cuz it makes my GI track just go crazy.
+I know I don't like taking opioids cause it makes my GI tract just go crazy.

 So, if I have to take a pain medicine, I've gotta be in severe, severe pain.